Arun-chaitanya/temp-WebPortal/README.md

-# CareCove WebPortal
+# Carecove WebPortal

 ## Description

-This is the website for CareCove.
+This is the website for Carecove.
 It utilizes NextJS and TailwindCSS.

 # Contributing to the project